Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-It's true, it's true.
-Or the one I've got at my local one, you write your name on the board and then just like hope that you're not your name comes up in the right order.
-Yeah.
-And then but it could be anywhere from like five minutes to like an hour and a half.
+It’s true.
+Or at my local, you write your name on a board and hope your name comes up in the right order—it could be anywhere from five minutes to an hour and a half.

 00:04:50:16 - 00:04:51:10